-To ensure that all the equipment used in the Foundation High Ropes program is in top condition, the equipment must be inspected.
+To ensure that all the equipment used in the the Foundation High Ropes program is in top condition, the equipment must be inspected.
 The retirement criteria and minimum tensile strengths for all equipment is as follows:

-- Kernmantle rope Condition or Manufacturer Recommendation - " Dynamic stretch of 7% to 10% - " Static stretch of 2% to 3% - " 5,000 lbs./22.2 KN minimum breaking strength - Tethers Condition or Manufacturer Recommendation - " 5,000 lbs./22.2 KN minimum breaking strength - Hawserlaid rope Five years or condition - " 5,000 lbs./22.2 KN minimum breaking strength - " Carabiners, belay devices, and pulleys - " Scoring is the wearing away of metal caused by heat and friction.
-If scoring compromises the integrity of the hardware or could possibly cause damage to a rope, it must be retired. - " Aluminum devices must be retired after a fall of more than six feet onto a hard surface (like a rock, for example). - " Sticky gates on carabiners can be lubricated with powdered graphite only. - " Petroleum products will have an adverse effect on rope. - Helmets Manufacturers recommendation or condition - " Helmet must also be UIAA/CE Certified - Harnesses Manufacturer's recommendation or condition - " 5,000 lbs./22.2 KN minimum breaking strength - Other equipment Manufacturer's recommendation or condition
+- Kernmantle rope Manufacturer's Recommendation or Condition - " Dynamic stretch of 7% to 10% - " Static stretch of 2% to 3% - " 5,000 lbs./22.2 KN minimum breaking strength - Tethers Manufacturer's Recommendation or Condition " 5,000 lbs./22.2 KN minimum breaking strength - Carabiners, belay devices, and pulleys - " Scoring is the wearing away of metal caused by heat and friction.
+If scoring compromises the integrity of the hardware or could possibly cause damage to a rope, it must be retired. - " Aluminum devices must be retired after a fall of more than six feet onto a hard surface (like a rock, for example). - " Sticky gates on carabiners can be lubricated with powdered graphite only. - Helmets Manufacturers recommendation or condition " Helmet must also be UIAA/CE Certified - Harnesses Manufacturer's recommendation or condition " 5,000 lbs./22.2 KN minimum breaking strength - Other equipment Manufacturer's recommendation or condition